Groups of order $p^3$ are mixed Tate: Introduction

-The group cohomology of a group $G$ can be computed as the cohomology with twisted coefficients of the classifying space $BG$.
-One would like to understand what part of these invariants of the group $G$ come from algebraic geometry.
-The space $BG$ is not an algebraic variety, so we need to replace it with a geometric construction.
-Totaro has defined in \cite{to} the Chow groups of a classifying space, and Edidin and Graham have defined in \cite{edi} the motivic (co)homology groups of such a space.
-Morel and Voevodsky \cite{mor}, and Totaro \cite{to} have defined the motive of a classifying space $M(BG)$, and the motive of a classifying space with compact supports $M^c(BG)$, respectively, as objects in Voevodsky's category of derived motives over the field $k$ with coefficients in a commutative ring $R$, denoted $DM(k;R)$ \cite{voe}.
-One can recover the motivic (co)homology groups of $BG$ by computing the motivic (co)homology groups of these motives.
-Inside $DM$, one can define the subcategory of mixed Tate motives $DMT$ as the smallest triangulated and closed under arbitrary direct sums subcategory which contains all the objects $R(j)$ with $j\in \mathbb{Z}$.
-In section $5$, we prove that $M(BG)$ is mixed Tate if and only if $M^c(BG)$ is mixed Tate.
-From now on, we will simply say that a group $G$ is mixed Tate if $M^c(BG)\in DMT$.
+The group cohomology of a group $G$ can be computed as the cohomology (with twisted coefficients) of the classifying space $BG$.
+One would like to understand what part of the group cohomology of $G$ comes from algebraic geometry.
+Morel--Voevodsky \cite{mor} and Totaro \cite{to} defined the motive of a classifying space $M(BG)$ and the motive of a classifying space with compact supports $M^c(BG)$, respectively, as objects in $\text{DM}(k;R)$, Voevodsky's ``big" triangulated category of motives over the field $k$ with coefficients in a commutative ring $R$ \cite{voe}.
+One can recover the motivic (co)homology groups of $BG$ as defined by Edidin--Graham \cite{edi} by computing the motivic (co)homology groups of these motives.

-In this paper, we prove that any group of order $p^3$ is mixed Tate over any field $k$ not of characteristic $p$ which contains a primitive $p^2$-th root of unity.
-This result provides new examples of mixed Tate groups and points to a connection between this property and the unramified cohomology of a group, as discussed in \cite[Section 9]{to}.
-For example, it was shown in \cite{bo} (with a further correction in \cite{hoshi}) that every $p-$group of order $\leq p^4$, for $p$ odd prime, or $\leq 2^5$ for $p$ equal to $2$, has trivial unramified cohomology, and that these are the best possible bounds.
-Our techniques can be applied to some other $p$-groups, as explained during the proof of the main theorem.

-A group $G$ has the weak Chow Kunneth property if $CH^{*} BG\rightarrow CH^{*} BG_E$ is surjective for every extension of fields $E/k$.
-It can be shown that a mixed Tate group had the weak Chow Kunneth property \cite{to}.
-Totaro proved in loc. cit. that all $2$-groups of of order $\leq 2^5$ and all $p$-groups of order $\leq p^4$ have the Chow Kunneth property.
-He also showed that all abelian $p$-groups are mixed Tate.

-Whether a group is mixed Tate or not might be also related to the Noether problem for $G$.
-Chu and Kang, and Chu et. al. \cite{chu}, \cite{chuhu}, have shown that every for $p$-group $G$ of order $\leq p^4$ or $2$-group of order $\leq 2^5$ and for every $G$-representation $V$, the quotient $V/G$ is rational.
-This property is stronger than saying that $BG$ is stably rational, which means that $V/G$ is stably rational for one (or any) faithful $G$-representation $V$.

-We do not know whether any of the following properties of a finite group $G$ are equivalent: $BG$ being stably rational, $BG$ being mixed Tate, or $G$ having only trivial unramified cohomology.
-Section $9$ in \cite{to} discusses the relations between these and other similar properties of finite groups.

-Geometrically, one can think of mixed Tate motives as a generalization of linear schemes.
-A linear scheme over $k$ can be defined inductively as follows: all the affine spaces are linear; if $Z\subset X$ is closed, and $X$ and $Z$ are linear, then $X-Z$ is linear; further, if $X-Z$ and $Z$ are linear, then $X$ is linear \cite[pg.
-17]{to}.
-However, there are examples of schemes with mixed Tate motive, but which are not linear \cite{gu}.